OpenMandrivaAssociation/nvidia/README.md

 # nvidia
-This repository contains the latest NVIDIA New Feature driver.
-This driver is for the rolling release.
+This repository contains the latest NVIDIA Beta driver.
+This driver is for the cooker release.